DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Stolen Gem.md

 >
 > When Kavan died, instead of burying him in a place of honor upon Yester Hill with the great chieftains of the past, the druids he had once spurned buried his body in a lonely cairn far away from Yester Hill, cursing his spirit to linger amidst the twilight without glory, fear, or favor.

-Kavan greets the players warmly, hailing them as warriors, and asking to know their names and clans.
+Kavan greets the players warmly, hailing them as warriors, and asking to know their "clans and victories."
 If asked about his own clan, his smile fades, and he declines to respond, noting only that his relationship with his people is complex.

 Once the players have introduced themselves, Muriel begins by informing Kavan that they’ve come to seek his knowledge of the druids of Yester Hill.
 As she does, Kavan notices something in the woods.
 Read: